Artist Statement in a Dialogue with SSJ (aka Sailor Sunny Jim the Sleeping Puppet Bus Rider)

 SSJ: What artists have influenced you?

 Steve: I have always been drawn to abstract artists and movements.
 Some of the artists are Jackson Pollock, Jasper Johns, and Roy Lichtenstein.
 I have been particularly drawn to West Coast artists such as Richard Diebenkorn, Charles Arnoldi, and Wayne Thiebaud.
-James Taylor and Dave Brubeck are nice to listen to while I’m working.
+James Taylor, Dave Brubeck and music from the 60s and 70s are nice to listen to while I’m working.

 SSJ: Any parting words for our readers?